×

 • Before migration to OVN-Kubernetes, a security group rule must be in place to allow UDP packets on port 6081 for all nodes on all cloud platforms.

-• Cluster administrators must remove any egress router pods before beginning the limited live migration.
+• You have removed any egress router pods before beginning the limited live migration.
 For more information about egress router pods, see "Deploying an egress router pod in redirect mode".

 • You have reviewed the "Considerations for limited live migration to the OVN-Kubernetes network plugin" section of this document.